jake-dame/reductor/report/report.md

 To implement this, you could go the route of having some map of determined rhythm values, and some heuristic/algorithmic approaches to determining acceptable threshold or MOE values when mapping incoming note lengths to what they "probably" are.

-This work well most of the time.
-Professional grade notation software, however, has to be able to support (nearly) any type of rhythm the author can conjure.
-This means your quantization map needs to account for a quintuplet-dotted-64th note.
+This works well most of the time.
+But good MIDI-handling software (let alone something like professional notation software) has to be able to support (nearly) any type of rhythm a user can conjure up.
+This means your quantization map may need to account for a quintuplet-dotted-64th note.

 The problem you run into is that a lot of the pre-determined note values start getting close enough in range that they either start to overlap, or screw up the MOE calculations.
 You could adjust the MOE to be logarithmic or something, so that it too adjusts based on the initial length of the note, but you can't fully escape the principle of: the more granular the rhythms you want to support (no matter how exotic are frequently seen in practice), the more your accuracy *can* suffer.

-Even in professional software, you can get a wacky MIDI file, and click quantize, even with various granularity options, and it will be almost equally as wacky after quantization.
+Even in professional software: you can get a wacky MIDI file, and click quantize (even with various granularity options), and it will result in an almost equally wacky quantization result.

-Furthermore, there is no way to tell if they performer simply executed a rhythm with a truncating or extending articulation (staccato or legato, respectively), which adds yet another "impossible-to-perfect" element to quantization implementation.
-(The *actual* lesson here is MIDI is never meant to be perfectly notated - a theme that will be visited several times in this report).
+Furthermore, there is no way to tell if the performer was simply executing a rhythm with a *truncating or extending articulation* (staccato or legato, respectively).
+This just adds yet another "impossible-to-perfect" element to quantization implementation.

+(The *actual* lesson here is, again, that MIDI was never really meant to be notated - a theme that will be visited several times in this report).

-My quantization function, which seems to work a lot of the time (although not vigorously tested as it was a late addition to the program), started out as around 300 lines of code.
-It originally intended to preserve the original resolution, but when I realized that even MuseScore (when outputting MIDI based on a notated score) basically just converts everything to a resolution of 480, I decided to just scale everything to 480 myself, and stop caring about the in-resolution.
+My quantization function, which seems to work for most of the basic rhythm values (although not vigorously tested as it was a late addition to the program), started out as around 300 lines of code, and intended to preserve the in- (original) resolution.

-Uniform scaling did simplify things, and after several other realizations (that also had to do with unnecessary transformations - quantizing in the end is a pretty simple formula) the function diminished a lot in size.
+When I realized that even MuseScore basically just converts every MIDI it exports to a resolution of 480, I decided to just scale everything to 480 myself, and stop caring about the in-resolution.

+That simplified a lot of the code, and, in the end, I ended up with one pretty small function.
+(I also did away with some unnecessary transformations.
+I discovered they were unnecessary with some intense and formal mathematical proofs, and definitely *NOT* by dumb luck during trial-and-error.)

-The code (omitted getter/setter, the Range class is actually immutable and doesn't actual have setters shown below; inclusive vs. exclusive correction) is as follows:
+The code below is slightly changed from the actual code for illustration purposes (e.g. the Range class is actually immutable and doesn't have setters as shown below, but the concept is the same; some -1 corrections for half-open/inclusivity):

 ```java
 public static Range quantize(Range inRange, int inResolution) {